bp4mc2/archimate2rdf/README.md

 The ontology we use can be found here: http://bp4mc2.org/def/archimate

 Unfortunately, no official archimate ontology exists.
-Different initiatives have been undertaken (listed below - as far as we know), but all these initiatives are the result a transformation effort.
+Different initiatives have been undertaken (listed below - as far as we know), but all these initiatives have in fact only a transformation goal.
 And for that, you need a target ontology!
-Our own target ontology is nothing better: something we need to translate the archimate exchange file format to.
+Our own target ontology is nothing better: something we need to translate a particular archimate exchange file to.
+Interchange of RDF archimate files will only be possible if we all agree upon one, canonical, ArchiMate ontology.

-> We urge the Open Group to publish the archimate ontology at their own namespace!
+**We urge the Open Group to publish the archimate ontology at their own namespace!
 We welcome them to use ours, or one of the other ontologies mentioned below.
-Please :-)
+Please :-)**

 ### Other efforts